Spring is in the air and that means spring gardening!

 - 1-2 weeks: endive, rutabagas

-Other spring gardening tasks include amending garden beds before planting your crops, removing mulch off your garlic or other perennials, setting up a pea trellis, general yard clean up, tool sharpening and maintenance, creating new compost piles and building new garden design projects like raised beds.
+Other spring gardening tasks include amending garden beds before planting your crops, removing mulch off your garlic or other perennials, setting up a pea trellis for growing peas, general yard clean up, tool sharpening and maintenance, creating some easy compost piles, and building new garden design projects like raised beds.